-This course explores the African arts as both cultural expression and cultural epistemology (a way of engaging and knowing the world that differs from Western empiricism and consumerism).
-It provides hands-on experience of the ways in which the arts can serve as agents of cultural preservation as well as cultural transformation.
-It seeks to guide students in the exploration of the spiritual, philosophical, social and psychological drivers of the cultural arts in order to gain a deeper appreciation of diversity and human creativity.
-Students will be introduced to a broad array of artistic expression and media in Africa under the guidance of local experts and artists (e.g., visual arts, music, hand crafts, culinary arts, dance, storytelling and other performing arts).
-Students will come to appreciate the unique role and effectiveness of the arts in culture (e.g., prophetic confrontation of injustice in the status quo or communicating in ways that overcome linguistic barriers, etc.) and gain a new sense of the irreducible value of the arts for life and development.
-The course has high emphasis on participation and reflection.
+Explores the African arts as both cultural expression and cultural epistemology (a way of engaging and knowing the world that differs from Western empiricism and consumerism).
+Provides hands-on experience of the ways in which the arts can serve as agents of cultural preservation as well as cultural transformation.
+Seeks to guide students in the exploration of spiritual, philosophical, social psychological drivers of the cultural arts to gain a deeper appreciation of diversity and human creativity.
+Students are introduced to a broad array of artistic expression and media in Africa under the guidance of local experts and artists (e.g., visual arts, music, hand crafts, culinary arts, dance, storytelling and other performing arts).
+Students come to appreciate the unique role and effectiveness of the arts in culture (e.g., prophetic confrontation of injustice in the status quo or communicating in ways that overcome linguistic barriers, etc.) and gain a new sense of the irreducible value of the arts for life and development.
+High emphasis on participation and reflection.
 Satisfies Culture: Art.
 Liberal Arts.
 Part of Go-Ed semester.